|

 gay men who use the scene and will serve as a base line for monitoring

-Volunteers play a key role in the work of the project and are involved in the
+and evaluating the work of the project.
+INVOLVING VOLUNTEERSVolunteers play a key role in the work of the project and are involved in the

 base line research, peer education initiatives, training and support work.